matteopelagatti/ucmbook/_pages/index.md

 ## Errata

-Download the latest version of the errata.
+Download the latest version of the [errata](errata20220523.pdf).
-Please signal other eventual corrections to matteo.pelagatti@unimib.it
+Please signal other eventual corrections to [matteo.pelagatti@unimib.it].

 ## Book's Reviews